Annapurna Circuit: History

 The Annapurna area was opened to foreign trekkers in 1977 after the disputes between Khampa guerrillas operating from the area into Tibet, the local populace and the Nepal army were settled.
 The original trek started from the market town of Dhumre situated at the Kathmandu - Pokhara highway and ended in Pokhara, and took about 23 days to complete.
 Road construction started in the early 1980s both from Dhumre to the north and from Pokhara to the west and then up the Kali Gandaki valley.
 The road has now reached Manang on the Marsyangdi river valley and Muktinath on the Kali Gandaki side.
 Of the trek's original 23 days, only 2 sections of 2-3 walking days in the length of the trek are now without a motor road, namely Thorong La pass and the section over Ghorepani/Poon Hill.
 In some places, new trails and routes have been marked so that the road can be partly avoided.
 The existence of the road has nevertheless changed the area, appearance, and atmosphere of the villages.
 The road facilitates transport, increasing the popularity of mountain biking in the area.
 Since 2011, companies in Muktinath and Jomsom rent out mountain bikes to tourists.
 As the road sees very little traffic, one can ride downhill (dirt road and/or single track) from Muktinath to Tatopani and descend almost 3000 meters in 2–3 days.

 New areas near Annapurna have been opened for trekkers in the past years, such as Upper Mustang, Nar-Pho Valley, Manaslu, and Tsum Valley.
 Currently, trekking in these areas is restricted and subject to extra permits, costs, and other limitations.

 In October 2014, Seth Wolpin achieved the fastest known time in 72 hours and 4 minutes.
 He started in Besisahar and finished in Nayapull, following all the New Annapurna Trekking Trails.

 It is reported that time has been recently surpassed by Greek athlete and philanthropist Lefteris Paraskevas, who, in May 2017 completed the classic route of the Circuit, from Besisahar to Nayapul, in 68 hours and 22 minutes.

 2014 blizzard

 In October 2014, a sudden blizzard killed over 43 people, half of whom were Nepalese.
 It was caused by the tail end of a dying cyclone that had ravaged the eastern coast of India; there were about 350 hikers caught in the blizzard.

-Communications
+2025 snowfall

-Multiple locations of the trek circuit now have a mobile network connection.
-This multi-district circuit's trekkers can use wireless internet across different districts like Kaski, Myagdi, Lamjung, and Mustang.
-Cellular 3G is also available at some locations.
+In late October 2025, heavy snowfall affected the Annapurna Base Camp and surrounding trekking routes, prompting local authorities in Myagdi and Mustang districts to halt treks due to safety risks from deep snow and avalanche potential.